 Five steps to bring your home to market

-Some restrictions on Scottish house moves were relaxed on 29th June.
-This means that those looking to sell a property can prepare, list and advertise the home for sale by allowing agents, surveyors and photographers into a property from the 29th June.
+This means that those looking to sell a property can prepare, list and advertise the home for sale by allowing agents, surveyors and photographers into a property.
 However, health and safety are of the utmost importance and so the processes involved with marketing your home are different to before COVID-19.

 This will include doing more of the process online and ensuring that you continue to follow government advice on physical distancing, hand washing and respiratory hygiene.
-The Scottish Government has also recommended that you consider wearing a face covering when in contact with other people from outside your household involved in activities related to buying or selling your home.
+The Scottish Government has also advised you wear a face covering when in contact with other people from outside your household involved in activities related to buying or selling your home.

 If you or anyone in your household displays symptoms of COVID-19, you should not invite any businesses or people to your property for the purpose of marketing your home.
-You will need to self-isolate for the correct amount of time – find out more about government guidance for self-isolating.
+You will need to self-isolate for the correct amount of time.

 Clinically vulnerable and shielded individuals will need to carefully consider their personal situation and the circumstances of their own move and may wish to seek medical advice before deciding whether to commit to or go ahead with a move.